GoogleCloudPlatform/community/tutorials/zero-to-deploy-with-chef.md

 The service account key should be automatically downloaded to your computer as a JSON file with a name like `YOUR_PROJECT_NAME-12345678abcdef.json`.

+NOTE: You can also use the `gcloud` command instead:

+    gcloud iam service-accounts create chef-service-account --display-name \
+    "chef service account"
+    gcloud iam service-accounts keys create ~/chef-account-key.json \
+    --iam-account chef-service-account@YOUR_PROJECT_NAME.iam.gserviceaccount.com

+In this case, the service account key will be downloaded as `~/chef-account-key.json`.

-Upload your credentials file to your new `chef-workstation` GCE instance:
+Once your service account key is downloaded, you'll need to upload it to your new `chef-workstation` GCE instance:

-    gcloud compute scp /PATH/TO/CREDENTIALS_FILE.json \
+    gcloud compute scp /PATH/TO/SERVICE_ACCOUNT_KEY.json \
     chef-workstation:credentials.json --project YOUR_PROJECT_NAME --zone \
     us-east1-b